 Plus, it’s so cheap to make.
 I keep most of the ingredients stocked in my food storage so it doesn’t take a huge chunk out of my grocery budget for the week.

-In a large saucepan on the stove, ADD 2 (10.5 ounce) cans of cream of chicken soup and 2 cups of chicken broth and warm over medium-low heat.
+In a large saucepan on the stove, add 10.5 ounces of canned cream of chicken soup and 1 cup of chicken broth and warm over medium-low heat.

-REDUCE HEAT to low and carefully MIX in 1 cup of sour cream until sauce is smooth.
+Reduce heat to low and carefully mix in 1/2 cup of sour cream until sauce is smooth.

 Recipe Tips and Substitutions